 If you regularly have to make the same transfer, see how quickly you can get from one platform to another.
 You'll feel slightly less guilty about not going to the gym.
 Disqualifying factors include: travelling faster than a brisk walk, knocking over small children, losing your rag with slow-walking people.

 Image by El Zoid in the Londonist Flickr pool.

-Can you list every station on the Central Line?
+Can you list every station on the Central line?
 Including all the Actons and that weird, loopy bit after Leyton?
 Sharpen up those memory muscles by attempting to remember as much of the map as you can.
-It might not sound particularly exciting, but there’s always that slim chance that it’ll be the only thing standing between you and a speedboat on <insert name of crap quiz show here>.
+It might not sound particularly exciting, but there's always that slim chance that it’ll be the only thing standing between you and a speedboat on some quiz show one day.

 If you fancy yourself as a bit of an impersonator and are constantly trying to impress your mates with your finest mockney, this is the one for you.
 Bust out your best version of ‘Mind the Gap’ and relive the innocent pleasure of your earliest days in London (including the disgusted and slightly embarrassed glares from your fellow commuters).
 For bonus points, Jubilee passengers can do that tourist thing of repeating 'This train terminates at Neeeeeasden' at each stop.

 And if all else fails, you can always play a game of Mornington Crescent…

 *Do not actually try this.